r00dY/swiper/README.md

 # To do

 1. Clean up Storybook.
 2. Make calling "layout" unnecessary in ReactSimpleSwiper.
 Make comparison in componentDidUpdate smart so that it knows when it should call .layout again.
+Or better, this comparison logic should be directly in SwiperEngine so that we don't copy this code between frameworks etc.